ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 ## **ASK**
 This phase involves defining the issue to be solved, identifying stakeholders and what their expectations from the project are.

-This questions will guide the future marketing program:
+These questions will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes differently?

       - How frequently do annual members and casual riders utilize Cyclistic bikes within a given time frame?